linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Options, Futures, and Other Derivatives/chapters/10 Options Markets Mechanics.md

 # Strike Prices

-The exchange normally chooses the strike prices at which options can be written so that they are spaced $2.50, $5, or $10 apart.
-Typically the spacing is $2.50 when the stock price is between $5 and $25, $5 when the stock price is between $25 and 200, and
+The exchange normally chooses the strike prices at which options can be written so that they are spaced $2.50, $5, or \$10 apart.
+Typically the spacing is \$2.50 when the stock price is between \$5 and $25, $5 when the stock price is between \$25 and 200, and

-$10 for stock prices above$ 200.
+\$10 for stock prices above\$ 200.
 As will be explained shortly, stock splits and stock dividends can lead to nonstandard strike prices.

 # Terminology